YangF0917/StandupBot/README.md

 Now (in theory) you can run the bot locally with `python3 main.py` or `py main.py` depending on what version is being run.

 ## Features
-All commands take input separeated by a single space character Currently the commands supported are as follows
+All commands take input separeated by a single space character.

-sushowtable:
+Currently the commands supported are as follows:

+showtable:
 - shows the standup table

-sudroptable:
+droptable:
 - clears the standup table

-suadd `<@user>...`:
+add `<@user>...`:
 - adds the mentioned users to the standup table

-suremove `<@user>`:
+remove `<@user>`:
 - removes the mentioned user from the standup table

 sort `<SortType> <Option>`: